 San Pedro Chenalhó – Saturday

 Tours to various markets are available from agencies in San Cristobal.
-This is a good option for those with limited time, those who want a guide, or those who wish to visit more than one market on a single day.
-For those who prefer to visit independently, colectivos and smaller shared taxis depart on market days from various points around the San Cristobal produce market.
-To find exact departure locations for each market and to reconfirm market days, ask the tourist information.
+This is a good option for those with limited time, those who want a guide, or those who wish to visit more than one market in a single day.
+For travelers who prefer to visit independently, colectivos and smaller shared taxis depart on market days from various points around the San Cristobal produce market.
+To find exact departure locations for each market and to reconfirm market days, ask the San Cristobal tourist information.